camwestwood/xapi/common_structures.md

 }
 ```

-### Context.B
+### ContextB
-Common entity identifier: Context.B
+Common entity identifier: ContextB

-Context.B pattern is similar to Context.A, but with the addition of a contextActivities property with a ‘grouping’ property.
+ContextB pattern is similar to ContextA, but with the addition of a contextActivities property with a ‘grouping’ property.
 This allows statements to be associated to the activity described in the object entities as part of a larger whole.

 <table>
 	<tr><th>Property</th><th>Description</th><th>Entity Obligations</th></tr>
 	<tr>
-		<td>context.contextActivities</td>
+		<td>context.context.activities</td>
 		<td>Property with a ‘grouping’ property that allows statements to be associated to the object entities activity as part of a larger whole.
 Example shows a course within the VLE</td>
-		<td><ul><li>context.contextActivities [0.1]</li></ul></td>
+		<td><ul><li>ContextContextActivities [0.1]</li></ul></td>
 	</tr>
 	<tr>
 		<td>context.platform</td>